 On-line courses are a welcome supplement to traditional study curricula.
 Students need the contact with real tutors and real class mates as well as the contact with lecture rooms.
 Otherwise the community feeling gets lost and interest in studying decreases.
 None of our students could imagine studying only with Internet-based courses.
 It remains unanswered if future generations adapt other learning habits and will think different and maybe even prefer Internet-based courses.
 Nowadays it seems possible to offer interesting Internet-based courses.
 An advantage of such course is that they allow concentration on own competences when shared with partners.
-Thus the amount of students in the courses can be increased, and the workload for tutors decreased.
+Thus the amount of students in the courses can be increased, and the work-load for tutors decreased.
 Expensive resources are operated at a higher capacity and money can be saved.
-This is an interesting aspect for poorer countries that could share resources with richer ones.

 The next test is scheduled for fall 2002 with about 30 to 50 students.
 The above described conclusions should influence the course design and development until then.
 The feedback assessment must be improved and the didactical aspects of the course too.
 Specialists are required.
-Inter-university cooperation has been established with didactic specialist.
+Inter-universitary cooperation has been established with didactic specialist and SVC provides didactical support.
+More ahead, there are many improvements or enhancements to be done.